Elections (New Zealand)

-Coming up to an election there will be lots of news and reporting in the media.
+During the months leading up to an election there is often lots of news and reporting in the media.
 You may like to explore one or two of the following sites for some different viewpoints.

 This is one of the EPIC resources.
 EPIC is a collection of reliable databases covering lots of different topics.
 You may need a password from your local or school library to access it.

-- Use the search box and enter the keywords 'New Zealand general election 2017'.
+- Use the search box and enter the keywords 'New Zealand general elections'.

-- You can further refine your search by checking the options on the left of the page.
+- You can refine your search by using the options on the left of the page.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.